A generalization of Ramanujan's congruence to modular forms of prime level: Introduction

 where $B_k$ is the Bernoulli number, $\sigma_{a}(n)=\sum_{d|n} d^a$, and $q=e^{2\pi i z}$.
 Let $\I$ be a prime ideal dividing the numerator of $\frac{B_k}{2k}$, in the number field generated by the eigenvalues of Hecke eigenforms of weight $k$.
 Then there exists such a cuspidal Hecke eigenform $f$ such that \be f\equiv E_k \pmod{\I};\ee for $k=12$ this is the well-known Ramanujan congruence modulo 691, while for higher weights it was proved in \cite{H,DG}.
-This and later congruences mean that the difference between the Fourier coefficients at the cusp $\infty$ of the two sides belong to~$\I$ (after clearing the denominator of the constant term), and we always normalize Hecke eigenforms to have first Fourier coefficient 1.
+This and later congruences mean that the difference between the Fourier coefficients at the cusp $\infty$ of the two sides belong to~$\I$ (after clearing the denominator of the constant term), and we always normalize Hecke eigenforms to have the coefficient of~$q$ equal to 1.

 This congruence was recently generalized to newforms $f$ of prime level by Billerey-Menares~\cite{BM} and by Dummigan-Fretwell~\cite{DF}, for Fourier coefficients of index coprime to the level.
 In this paper we refine these results, by determining also the Atkin-Lehner eigenvalue of the newform involved, thus obtaining congruences for all coefficients.
 A similar congruence between cuspidal newforms of different levels is the ``level raising theorem'' of Ribet~\cite{Ri} and Diamond~\cite{Di}, and we show that it admits a similar refinement.
 Before stating the results, we introduce the common setting and explain the heuristic behind them.